Shiveshs/react-assessment/README.md

 OR

-Download the zip format of the source directry
+Download the zip format of the source directory

 ## Step 1